Please note -

 In general, the majority of the personal data collected on our clients is provided by you directly (or by your intermediary), and typical data provided by third parties may include the results of checks on your identity or address.

-All personal data referred to above is collected, stored and processed for purposes of giving effect to the mandates entered into with each of our clients.
+Your personal data is collected, stored and processed for purposes of giving effect to the agreements entered into between you and African Alliance.

-As a result of the services which any member of the African Alliance Group (“African Alliance” or “Group”) provides, or has provided, to you, we may need or have needed, to share information containing personal data on you with various third parties, including banks, custodians, lawyers, accountants, auditors, third party entities engaged by yourself or any other African Alliance Group company for giving effect to mandated services.
+As a result of the services which any member of the African Alliance Group (“African Alliance”) provides, or has provided, to you, we may need or have needed, to share information containing personal data on you with various third parties, including banks, custodians, lawyers, accountants, auditors, third party entities engaged by yourself or any other African Alliance company for giving effect to services you engaged African Alliance to perform.
 All data shared within the African Alliance Group is purely to facilitate any dealings you may have with the other entities within the Group.

 This policy does not apply to information collected, stored, shared, or distributed by third-party sites.